-When you click on Focus Advisor it works out a series of parameter recommendations based on the Optical Train you are using in Focus.
+When you click on the Focus Advisor pane it works out a series of parameter recommendations based on the Optical Train you are using in Focus.

-At the top of the dialog it displays information about the connected Optical Train.
+At the top of the pane it displays information about the connected Optical Train.
 Then it displays 6 lines relating to various sets of parameters used within Focus.
 Against each line is a checkbox to update the associated Focus fields with Focus Advisor's recommendations.